sdu-concurrency/vamos-2023/website/registration.md

 lunches, coffee breaks and a trip to the [HC Andersens Hus](https://hcandersenshus.dk/en/) museum, also on 26 January.

-The early registration deadline is **11 December 2022** and the two options cost DKK 3750 and DKK 3000, respectively.
+The early registration deadline is ~~11 December 2022~~ **18 December 2022** and
+the two options cost DKK 3750 and DKK 3000, respectively.
 The final registration deadline is **15 January 2023**, with the prices set at DKK 4000 and DKK 3250.

 ### Application for Free Registration for PhD Students and Postdocs